With the combination of a small number of people + software + servers and robots

 When you run a company, there are random times when things go wrong, mistakes are made, things go as planned, and things get lucky.

-To be precise, I think that the distribution may be statistically expressible due to the influence of structural behaviors, i.e., organization, job classification, work flow, etc., rather than "just seeming to come randomly".
+To be precise, I think that the distribution may be statistically expressible due to the influence of structural behaviors, i.e., organization, job classification, work flow, etc., rather than "just seeming to come at random.

 oooooooooooooooooooooooooooooooooooooooooooooo